Accelerating women into driving careers

 But we also recognise that there are other factors contributing to the driver shortfall.
 Not least the fact that female participation in the UK driving workforce is woefully underrepresented.
 We believe that supporting women into the logistics sector and promoting a broader diversity agenda is critical to solving the UK’s driving skills shortage.
 Not only will this allow businesses to draw from the widest possible pool of talent, it can also impact the bottom line.
 Research from PwC shows a link between a more gender-balanced workforce in logistics and higher financial returns.

-That’s why, with the support of government, client partners and industry bodies, we are launching our new Women in Driving Scholarship.
+That’s why, with the support of government, client partners and industry bodies, we are launching our new Women in Driving Development Pathway.
 We are committing to put a cohort of carefully selected female individuals through our established Manpower Driver Academy programme, where they will progress through the necessary training, certification, mentoring and work experience to enable them to launch a successful career as a fully licenced LGV driver.

 But if you’re reading this as a female, you could be forgiven for thinking the role of LGV Driver is not for you.
 Historically only 1% of all registered lorry drivers in the UK have been female – the vast majority of drivers are still male, with the average age being around 48 years old.
 There are also many preconceptions about the industry – that immense physical strength is requirement of the job, or that sexism is widespread among the driving workforce.
 But while there is still work to be done, the reality is that the haulage industry is changing – women are increasingly entering the sector and are challenging the stereotypes surrounding it.